ngreen14/course-in-a-box/index.markdown

 published: true
 ---

-## Creating and Maintaining an Open Internet for Everyoen
+## Creating and Maintaining an Open Internet for Everyone

 Today, the Internet is an integral part of everyday life, driving how we work, study, and socialize.
 The Internet facilitated an explosion in access to knowledge and information, but at the same time that the digital era empowered citizens to do and say more than ever before, it also made all of us more vulnerable to intrusions of all kinds.
 Technology has empowered governments and companies just as much as it has empowered us as citizens.